 12:50 PM Conference Start

 1:00 PM Introduction by Julia Herz of the Brewers Association: Julia has kicked off every conference since the first one in 2010.
 As a spokesperson for the Brewers Association, which represents the craft brewing industry in the United States, and publisher of CraftBeer.com, Julia is full of stats and figures.
-She doesn’t need much time to both provide us with an update on what is happening with craft beer in America and provide a motivational message about the importance of beer blogging.
+She doesn’t need much time to both provide us with an update on what is happening with craft beer in America and provide a motivational message about the importance of beer writing.
 Come ready to take notes!

 2:30 PM Break